-\1 This standard does not established the requirement for clear zones.
-Clear zones are defined by DoD and Service policy.
-Clear zones are established around the perimeters to provide unobstructed views to enhance detection and assessment.
+Standoff distances to installation perimeters are based on clear zone requirements.
+Clear zones are areas established around the perimeters to provide unobstructed views to enhance detection and assessment.
 Typically, clear zones are free of all obstacles, topographical features, and vegetation exceeding 8 in.
-(200 mm) in height that could impede observation or provide cover and concealment of an aggressor.
+(152 mm) in height that could impede observation or provide cover and concealment of an aggressor.
+Provide a minimum aggregate clear zone of 50 feet (15 m) inclusive of the clear zones outside and inside the installation perimeter.
+For example, if an outer clear zone is 20 ft.
+(6 m) wide, the standoff distance to the installation perimeter must be 30 ft.
+(10 m) wide.
+Clear zones only provide unobstructed views and do not require access control.
 Some forward operating locations and high security areas may have higher clear zone requirements.
-Consult with local antiterrorism and security personnel to determine clear zone requirements./1/ See Figure 3-1 and Figure 3-2.
+Consult with local antiterrorism and security personnel to determine if higher clear zones are required.
+See Figure 3-1 and Figure 3-2.